AraBlocks/ara-reward-protocol/README.md

 ### Farming

-For broadcasting the ability to farm.
+For broadcasting the ability to farm using gRPC.

 ```js
 const { ExampleFarmer } = require('./farmer')